col-tasas/2025-hidden-convexity-active-learning/README.md

 [![Webpage][webpage-shield-BS]][webpage-url-BS]

 # Hidden Convexity in Active Learning: A Convexified Online Input Design for ARX Systems
-This repository contains the code from our paper "Hidden Convexity in Active Learning: A Convexified Online Input Design for ARX Systems" which can be acessed [here]().
+This repository contains the code from our paper "Hidden Convexity in Active Learning: A Convexified Online Input Design for ARX Systems" which can be acessed [here](https://arxiv.org/abs/2509.03257).

 If you use this project for academic work, please consider citing our publication

     Chatzikiriakos, N., Song, B., Rank, P., Iannelli, A. (2025).
-    Hidden Convexity in Active Learning: A Convexified Online Input Design for ARX Systems. accepted for CDC 2025, Preprint:arXiv:
+    Hidden Convexity in Active Learning: A Convexified Online Input Design for ARX Systems. accepted for CDC 2025, Preprint:arXiv: 2509.03257

 ## Installation
 To install all relevant packages execute